KarimAED/XFEL-ML/README.md

 ## More resources

-For a blog style article on this subject, visit karimaed.github.io/XFEL-ML/
+For a blog style article on this subject, [check out my website](https://www.aedin.dev/post-laser-prediction/).

-Paper reference will be added here once it is on the archive.
+The full paper can be found [here](https://www.nature.com/articles/s41598-024-56782-z)

 ## About

 I, Karim Alaa El-Din, am the sole author of this repository.
-It is the code for my bachelor's project turned part-time research studentship, which is currently being written up as a peer-reviewed paper.
-Other people who contributed to the project are:
+It is the code for my bachelor's project turned part-time research studentship, which has been published in Scientific Reports.

-1. Rick Mukherjee, My supervisor
-2. Florian Mintert, My assessor
-3. Oliver Alexander, with experimental insights
-4. John Marangos, with continued input and support
-5. Leszek Frasinski, with continued input and support
+For a full list of collaborators, please refer to the paper!